garden-io/garden/docs/reference/providers/garden-kubernetes.md

 ---
-title: "`ephemeral-kubernetes` Provider"
+title: "`garden-kubernetes` Provider"
-tocTitle: "`ephemeral-kubernetes`"
+tocTitle: "`garden-kubernetes`"
 ---

-# `ephemeral-kubernetes` Provider
+# `garden-kubernetes` Provider

 ## Description

+{% hint style="warning" %}
+This feature is still experimental and can be accessed starting from Garden **v0.13.14**.
+Please let us know if you encounter any issues.
+{% endhint %}

-The `ephemeral-kubernetes` provider is a specialized version of the [`kubernetes` provider](./kubernetes.md) that allows to deploy applications to one of the ephemeral Kubernetes clusters provided by Garden.
+The `garden-kubernetes` provider is a specialized version of the [`kubernetes` provider](./kubernetes.md) that allows to deploy applications to one of the ephemeral Kubernetes clusters provided by Garden.

-For information about using ephemeral Kubernetes clusters, please refer to [Ephemeral Kubernetes clusters guide](../../basics/ephemeral-clusters.md)
+For information about using ephemeral Kubernetes clusters, please refer to [Garden Managed Kubernetes Clusters guide](../../guides/garden-managed-kubernetes-clusters.md)

 Below is the full schema reference for the provider configuration.
 For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../using-garden/configuration-overview.md).